Dieting? - Stop That, and Monitor and Control Yourself to Reach Your Ideal Weight.

 And, honestly, I make this decision both ways, but what entering the data does for me is not just let me know about that specific dish, but it allows me, regardless of my decision, to make smart decisions for the rest of the evening.

-So, by monitoring my foods inputs, daily, I can make adjustments, not only daily, but my iPhone app; LOSE IT, also allows me to see my daily nutritional intake totals day by day for the past.
+So, by monitoring my foods inputs, daily, I can make adjustments, not only daily, but my iPhone app also allows me to see my daily nutritional intake totals day by day for the past.
 Week.

 This allows me the possibility to “pay for my Saturday Sins” by controlling my intake on Monday, for instance.